benwiz/sasha/README.md

   - Detect if we don't sleep together
   - Better libs strategy for Python functions (see `send-image`).
   - Receive sms, this may mean a twilio integration.
-  - `update-dynamodb`
-    - In a successful response include properties that do not (yet) exist in the model and also include the current record, not just the person's name.
-    - Don't run mulitple updates, create multiple `Set()` or use `SetExpr()`
-    - Need a much better way of not including some properties in the update (e.g. age=0, gender="")
-    - Don't do the thing where I get the key and make it lowercase.
-Instead get the json keyname.
   - `person` in dynamodb table `people` should be changed to `name`
   - All Node.js needs to handle API json response with a try/catch
   - In `analyze-image` handle failure `searchFacesByImage()`, `updateDynamoDB()`, and `deleteS3Object()` responses.